hakanatas/FTC2023/README.md

 # FTC2023
-These codes are written FTC Blockly.
+These codes are written with FTC Blockly.